Camp Joe Scherman: Arts and Crafts

 Arts and Crafts is the located just across the road from the museum.
 Camper can participate in numerous art projects here, from candle dipping to pet-rocks.
 There is also a rack of lanyard string that anyone can use for lanyards and other various projects.
 The Arts and Crafts building has an indoor space with tables, as well as an outdoor area with picnic tables.
 All Camp Dinner is often served from these picnic tables.
 It also has a large refrigerator where extra food can be taken and stored.
 Arts and Crafts used to be located on the other side of the road, in a building which has not been used for many years due to safety concerns.
 It is now in the BOMB (Big Old Maintenance Building), which used to hold maintenance equipment downstairs and campers upstairs.

 Honor Lake

 The smaller of the two lakes at camp, Honor Lake is located just downhill from the pool, on the way to OCR and Archery.
 It is used primarily for canoeing, and campers are not allowed to swim in this lake.
 Due to the recent drought conditions, camp is no longer pumping extra water into the lake, and the water level has steadily been getting lower.
 Because of this, the lake has not been used much in recent summers.
 The lake was named for Honor E. Haynes, a Girl Scout volunteer who helped purchase the land for camp.

 Pooh Corner

 Pooh Corner is a small area in the trees behind the Dining Hall where Pooh and his friends live.
-This is a great place for younger campers to have Pooh Parties, where they read stories and eat Pooh Food (graham crackers and frosting).
+Made for a younger audience, campers can have Pooh Parties, where they can read stories and eat Pooh Food (graham crackers and frosting).